ming5656/tic_tac_toe/README.md

-Play tic tac to using tkinter
+Play tic tac toe using tkinter

 # How to play
 Linux command line: